nithinnaikar/PACT2021/Lecture 10/README.md

 We covered a lot of material, so let's review quickly.

 Presort: Given the list P, make two copies in X and Y and sort X according to x-coordinates and Y according to Y-coordinates.
+Note: I don't presort in the implementation for sake of simplicity

 Recursive Procedure: ClosestPair(X, Y)
 Basis: If number of elements is <= 3, then brute-force and return the closest pair distance delta.